Deniliquin and Moama Railway Company

 The Deniliquin and Moama Railway Company was a railway company formed by a syndicate of Victorian capitalists to construct a railway from Moama to Deniliquin in New South Wales, Australia.
+The capital required £125,000 was raised through the sale of £5 shares.

 Background

 The rich Riverina district of New South Wales, which lies between the Murray and the Murrumbidgee Rivers, was handicapped in the middle of the 19th century by its distance from the seaboard.
-The Victorian Government sought to capture the trading potentialities of the area.
+The Government of Victoria sought to capture the trading potentialities of the area.